kpvdr/wheedle/README.md

 #### Personal Access Token
-**NOTE:** A Personal Access Token file should exist named `token` and which should be pointed to in an environment variable `${TOKEN_FILE}` prior to running `make install` or `make run` (see Requirements above).
-If this variable does not exist, or the token file is not present, then it will NOT be copied to the installation location (there will be a warning), and an attempt to run the application will produce a `TokenNotFoundError`.
+**NOTE:** A Personal Access Token file should exist named `token` and which should be pointed to in an environment variable `${TOKEN_FILE}` prior to running `make install` or `make run` (see [Requirements](#requirements above)).
+If this variable does not exist, or the token file is not present, then it will *NOT* be copied to the installation location (there will be a warning), and an attempt to run the application will produce a `TokenNotFoundError`.
 The token will need to be copied manually to `${HOME}/.local/opt/wheedle/data` before the application can run.

 ## Stopping
 When running using `make run`, use `ctrl+C` or send a `TERM` signal.
 If running in a container, use